Downloadable PDF

 Reading specialists are vital to student success.

-With the nation facing historic reading deficits because of the COVID-19 pandemic, your work as a reading specialist is more important than ever.
+With the nation facing wisespread reading challenges, your work as a reading specialist is more important than ever.

-Engaging and empowering young readers is your why.
-It’s part of your professional identity.
+Engaging and empowering young readers is part of your professional identity.
 It’s what you do for many children every day.
-WPS gets your why—because we share that passion.
-We can help you
+WPS shares that passion.
+We can help you:

-• deepen your understanding of each student’s unique reading profile
+• deepen your understanding of each student’s unique reading profile, and

 We invite you to reach out to our Business Development Manager, Stephanie E. Roberts, MA, CAS, who works with general educators, special educators, educational diagnosticians, and counselors, via email or her direct line at 424.488.4902 to learn more about these reading and dyslexia resources.